AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Robustness/req.rst

-Check a panel of cases where code construct particularities could concievably cause inaccuracies or errors in coverage diagnostics if the tool were to implement too simple analysis schemes:
+Check a variety of cases where simple analysis schemes could cause inaccuracies or errors in coverage diagnostics:

 .. qmlink:: TCIndexImporter